jonnonz1/nz-statute-book/acts/public/2011/marine-and-coastal-area-takutai-moana-act-2011.md

     (b) includes a legal entity (whether corporate or unincorporate) or natural person appointed by 1 or more iwi, hapū, or whānau groups to be the representative of that applicant group and to apply for, and hold, an order or enter into an agreement on behalf of the applicant group
   - **aquaculture activities** has the meaning given in section 2(1) of the Resource Management Act 1991
   - **chief executive** means the chief executive of Land Information New Zealand
+  - **CMT Amendment Act** means the Marine and Coastal Area (Takutai Moana) (Customary Marine Title) Amendment Act 2025
+  - **CMT amendments** means this Act’s provisions as amended, inserted, or replaced by the CMT Amendment Act
   - **coastal permit** has the meaning given in section 2(1) of the Resource Management Act 1991
   - **common marine and coastal area** means the marine and coastal area other than— (a) specified freehold land located in that area; and